RishikeshNK/portfolio/README.md

 ### Description

-[kanabar.dev](https://kanabar.dev) is my personal portfolio website designed to provide an overview of my skills, experiences, and professional experiences.
+[kanabar.dev](https://kanabar.dev) is my personal portfolio website designed to provide an overview of my skills and professional experiences.

 ### Technologies Used